jamiediaz/Brazil_ETL/README.md

 ![](images/command.png)

+### Dataset
+The table we need resides in C under each month of the year.
+We will extract this data and put it to a dataframe.
+We then filter the data frame from column 444 to 519 and from row 352 to 399.
+The table corresponds to the lat, long coordinates for the rectangular area that is roughly the area of the Amazon Rainforest.
+A mapbox.

+Coordinates
+NW: 1.819447, -68.950113
+NE: 1.819447, -50.397135
+SE: -9.666005, -50.397135
+SW: -9.666005, -68.950113

 ### Kaggle CSV files
 Brazilian government expenses, including all the ones related to agriculture or land were obtained from https://www.kaggle.com/vicentegsantos/brazil-gov-expenses the original file (Brazil_Gov_Exp_All - Formated.csv) was not in CSV format